jong-un-crypto/unc-workspace-rs/README.md

 These environment variables will be useful if there was ever a snag hit:

-- `NEAR_RPC_TIMEOUT_SECS`: The default is 10 seconds, but this is the amount of time before timing out waiting for a RPC service when talking to the sandbox or any other network such as testnet.
+- `UNC_RPC_TIMEOUT_SECS`: The default is 10 seconds, but this is the amount of time before timing out waiting for a RPC service when talking to the sandbox or any other network such as testnet.
 - `UNC_SANDBOX_BIN_PATH`: Set this to our own prebuilt `uncd-sandbox` bin path if we want to use a non-default version of the sandbox or configure unccore with our own custom features that we want to test in unc-workspaces.
-- `NEAR_SANDBOX_MAX_PAYLOAD_SIZE`: Sets the max payload size for sending transaction commits to sandbox.
+- `UNC_SANDBOX_MAX_PAYLOAD_SIZE`: Sets the max payload size for sending transaction commits to sandbox.
 The default is 1gb and is necessary for patching large states.
-- `NEAR_SANDBOX_MAX_FILES`: Set the max amount of files that can be opened at a time in the sandbox.
+- `UNC_SANDBOX_MAX_FILES`: Set the max amount of files that can be opened at a time in the sandbox.
 If none is specified, the default size of 4096 will be used.
 The actual unc chain will use over 10,000 in practice, but for testing this should be much lower since we do not have a constantly running blockchain unless our tests take up that much time.
-- `NEAR_RPC_API_KEY`: This is the API key necessary for communicating with RPC nodes.
+- `UNC_RPC_API_KEY`: This is the API key necessary for communicating with RPC nodes.
 This is useful when interacting with services such as Pagoda Console or a service that can access RPC metrics.
 This is not a **hard** requirement, but it is recommended to running the Pagoda example in the examples folder.
-- `NEAR_ENABLE_SANDBOX_LOG`: Set this to `1` to enable sandbox logging.
+- `UNC_ENABLE_SANDBOX_LOG`: Set this to `1` to enable sandbox logging.
 This is useful for debugging issues with the `uncd-sandbox` binary.